John Milton: Literary legacy

 Milton's use of blank verse, in addition to his stylistic innovations (such as grandiloquence of voice and vision, peculiar diction and phraseology) influenced later poets.
 At the time, poetic blank verse was considered distinct from its use in verse drama, and Paradise Lost was taken as a unique exemplar.
 Said Isaac Watts in 1734, "Mr. Milton is esteemed the parent and author of blank verse among us".
 "Miltonic verse" might be synonymous for a century with blank verse as poetry, a new poetic terrain independent from both the drama and the heroic couplet.

 Lack of rhyme was sometimes taken as Milton's defining innovation.
 He himself considered the rhymeless quality of Paradise Lost to be an extension of his own personal liberty:

 This pursuit of freedom was largely a reaction against conservative values entrenched within the rigid heroic couplet.
 Within a dominant culture that stressed elegance and finish, he granted primacy to freedom, breadth and imaginative suggestiveness, eventually developed into the romantic vision of sublime terror.
-Reaction to Milton's poetic worldview included, grudgingly, acknowledgement that of poet's resemblance to classical writers (Greek and Roman poetry being unrhymed).
+Reaction to Milton's poetic worldview included, grudgingly, acknowledgement of the poet's resemblance to classical writers (Greek and Roman poetry being unrhymed).
 Blank verse came to be a recognised medium for religious works and for translations of the classics.
 Unrhymed lyrics like Collins' Ode to Evening (in the meter of Milton's translation of Horace's Ode to Pyrrha) were not uncommon after 1740.

 A second aspect of Milton's blank verse was the use of unconventional rhythm: